Phenomenology of the standard HVM and 95.4 GeV excess: Introduction

-An alternative to axiverse is a field theory axiverse ($\pi$ axiverse ), which also suggests the existence of a large number of ALPs \cite{Alexander:2024nvi}.
-In the field theory axiverse, similar to the dark-technicolor paradigm discussed in the appendix of this work, axionlike particles can emerge from a dark confining gauge theory referred to as dark QCD \cite{Bai:2013xga,Tsai:2020vpi,Alexander:2020wpm}.
-In dark QCD $N_f$ flavors of dark-quarks result in $N_f^2-1$ axionlike states \cite{Alexander:2024nvi}.
+The SHVM can naturally be embedded within the dark-technicolor (DTC) paradigm, where the hierarchical VEVs emerge as multi-fermion chiral condensates~\cite{Abbas:2020frs,Abbas:2025ser}.
+As shown in reference~\cite{Abbas:2025ser}, the DTC paradigm is based on QCD-like gauge dynamics, which can generate electroweak symmetry breaking while remaining consistent with electroweak precision observables.
+Furthermore, the DTC paradigm can address the flavor problem either through the SHVM or the Froggatt-Nielsen mechanism~\cite{Froggatt:1978nt}.

-The ultra violet completion of the SHVM, the dark-technicolor paradigm, has three strong gauge dynamics, namely, $SU(N)_{TC}$, $SU(N)_{DTC}$, and $SU(N)_{F}$, where, TC stands for technicolor, DTC represents dark-technicolor, and F represents a dark-QCD like strong dynamics of vector-like fermions.
-Thus, the dark-technicolor paradigm, whose low energy effective limit is the SHVM, is a practical example of the field theory axiverse.
+Ultraviolet (UV) completion of the SHVM, the DTC paradigm, features three distinct sectors of strong gauge dynamics: $SU(N)_{\rm TC}$, $SU(N)_{\rm DTC}$, and $SU(N)_{\rm F}$.
+Here, TC denotes the technicolor sector responsible for electroweak symmetry breaking, DTC corresponds to the dark-technicolor dynamics underlying the hierarchical VEV structure, and F refers to a dark-QCD–like sector composed of vector-like fermions.

-In particular, it has recently been discovered that strong conformal dynamics can provide electroweak symmetry breaking \cite{Chatterjee:2024dgw}.
-Therefore, the SHVM embedded in the dark-technicolor paradigm where the Higgs field originates from the conformal dynamics of the $SU(N)_{TC}$ symmetry, becomes an interesting scenario to investigate in flavor and collider physics.
-For more details, see appendix.

-In this work, we investigate the flavor and collider phenomenology of the SHVM including that of the ALPs.
-For flavor physics, the bounds on the parameter space of the SHVM are derived for a symmetry-conserving scalar potential.
-Flavor physics observables $C_{\eps_K}$ provide the stringest constraints on the parameter space of the SHVM.
-Future lepton flavor violating experiments can improve the bounds on the parameter space of the SHVM by an order of magnitude.

-Quark flavor physics bounds for the symmetry-conserving potential push the scale $\Lambda$ to several TeV.
-Therefore, we conduct a collider investigation of the SHVM for the scenario where the $\mathcal{Z}_{\rm N} \times \mathcal{Z}_{\rm M} \times \mathcal{Z}_{\rm P}$ flavor symmetry of the SHVM is softly broken.
-This scenario can prove a rich collider phenomenology of the SHVM at the High Luminosity LHC (HL-LHC), the High-Energy Large Hadron Collider (HE-LHC) \cite{FCC:2018bvk}, and a future high-luminosity 100 TeV hadron collider such as FCC-hh \cite{FCC:2018byv}.
+The SHVM may offer an intriguing framework in light of several recently reported anomalies spanning mass scales from around 10\,GeV to the TeV range.
+These anomalies, summarized in a recent review by the ATLAS collaboration~\cite{ATLAS:2024itc}, are listed in Table~\ref{tab:anomalies}.
+Notably, the corresponding mass values appear both hierarchical and seemingly random, posing a significant challenge for conventional models based on extended scalar sectors.
+If future runs of the Large Hadron Collider (LHC) continue to provide evidence supporting some of these anomalies, the SHVM, when embedded within the strongly coupled dynamics of the DTC paradigm, may emerge as a promising candidate to account for them.
+This possibility will be partially explored in the present work.